lgrcia/prose/README.md

 image.plot_psf_model() # PSF model
 ```

 While being run on a single image, a Sequence is designed to be run on list of images (paths) and provides the architecture to build powerful pipelines.
-For more details check [Quickstart](https://lgrcia.github.io/prose/build/html/notebooks/quickstart.html) and [What is a pipeline?](https://lgrcia.github.io/prose-docs/build/html/core.html)
+For more details check [Quickstart](https://lgrcia.github.io/prose-docs/build/html/notebooks/quickstart.html) and [What is a pipeline?](https://lgrcia.github.io/prose-docs/build/html/core.html)

 ## Default pipelines
-prose features default pipelines to perform common tasks such as
+ *prose* features default pipelines to perform common tasks like:

 ```python